-So the greenhouse needs to be smart enough to let some heat go in the summer.
+So the greenhouse needs a smart ventilation system to let some heat go in the summer.

-Buying the best greenhouse is not enough, placing is crucial too.
+Buying a quality greenhouse is not enough, placing is crucial too.
 Site selection has a lot to do with the effectiveness of the greenhouse.

-You have to consider multiple things to choose the best location for your greenhouse While the sunlight is a major consideration, other things like availability of afternoon shade, accessibility, drainage system, water source etc. are important factors too.
+Sunlight: You have to consider multiple things to choose the best location for your greenhouse.
+While the sunlight is a major consideration, other things like availability of afternoon shade, accessibility, drainage system, water source, etc. are important factors too.

-The best location for the greenhouse is the southern exposure.
-This is the exposure that gets no shade throughout the day.
+The best location for the greenhouse is southern exposure.
+This exposure gets no shade throughout the day.